ManimCommunity/manim/docs/source/guides/deep_dive.rst

 wait early.
 A fractional non-frozen duration uses the existing sample grid (so, at 4 fps, 0.3 seconds consumes two samples and advances 0.5 seconds).
 Frozen waits retain the existing whole-frame repeat count (one frame and 0.25 seconds for that example).
-The clock uses the same current configuration rate as the sample progression, rather than a renderer's raster-target rate.
+The requested frame rate is captured with the scene's session settings.
+Changing it between construction and execution raises an error: construct the Scene inside the configuration context you intend to use.
+This prevents mixing a new sampling rate with an already-resolved encoder profile.
+Sample time is calculated from the event start and sample index, rather than accumulating floating-point additions.

+Explicitly skipped plays retain their evaluation shortcuts and advance nominal duration before animation begin.
+Cache hits instead advance the frame-rounded span of normal playback, so subsequent events retain the same clock positions.
+Cached Python state updates are still shortcuts, not a replay guarantee.
+Events with stop conditions are evaluated rather than reused, because cached pixels do not record when their stop condition fired.

+Cache identity includes execution time, play index and requested frame rate alongside visual inputs.
+Equal starting geometry at different timeline positions therefore no longer shares a segment.
+Repeated renders of the same timeline can still reuse their segments.
+This invalidates earlier cache identities on both backends; it does not claim to capture arbitrary external Python state.

+Both backends use one Manager playback path, compiling animations once.
+A private renderer protocol supplies cache drawing inputs, static preparation, drawing/readback and presentation; it does not compile, choose cache hits, or advance semantic time.
-Skipped and cached plays retain their existing evaluation shortcuts and advance the nominal duration before animation begin.
-They are not equivalent to normal sampling, including for waits with stop conditions.
-OpenGL previously exposed event-start time throughout normal playback and advanced nominal duration at event end; it now uses the common clock.
-Its visual cache identity has changed so old time-dependent pixels are not reused.
+OpenGL previously exposed event-start time throughout playback; it now uses the common sample clock.

-In the Cairo playback path, Manager first checks whether it may skip rendering of the current play call.
+In that shared playback path, Manager first checks whether it may skip rendering of the current play call.
 This might happen, for example, when ``-s`` is passed to the CLI (i.e., only the last frame should be rendered), or when the ``-n`` flag is passed and the current play call is outside of the